david-carteau/nostradamus/README.md

 ## Contribute to the experiment !

-If you want to contribute, do not hesitate to reach me through the [talkchess.com](https://www.talkchess.com) forum !
+If you want to contribute, do not hesitate to contact me via the [talkchess.com](https://www.talkchess.com) forum !

 <br/>

 Next steps might include:
 - using more positions/epochs to train the language models
 - using a handcrafted model
-- mix fenstring and sequence of moves as inputs
+- mixing fenstring and sequence of moves as inputs

 <br/>